floatinghotpot/cordova-admob-pro/docs/README.md

 ```
 ## AdMob.showBanner(position) ##

 > **Purpose**: show banner at given position.
 It can also be used to move banner to given position.
-It's not needed to removeBannr and create a new one.
+It's not needed to removeBanner and create a new one.

 Params:
 - **position**, *integer*, see description in **AdMob.setOptions()**